Monday & Thursday

 Dr. Ronald Hallstrom

 Dr. Ronald Hallstrom earned his veterinary degree from Washington State University in 1972.
 Upon graduation from vet school, Dr. Hallstrom came to Virginia and began working at Tidewater Emergency Clinic.
 In 1978, he joined Dog and Cat Hospital.
 His innate knowledge of animals and his enduring compassion for clients gave Dog and Cat Hospital a reputation for excellence that it continues to maintain.
-His interests outside of veterinary medicine include spending time with his wife, children and two grandsons, hiking, running, and reading about history.
+His interests outside of veterinary medicine include spending time with his wife, children and grandchildren, hiking, running, and reading about history.

 Dr. Peter Gerlach

 Dr. Peter Gerlach grew up in Massachusetts where he graduated from Tufts University School of Veterinary Medicine in 1987.
 Upon graduation he worked at a veterinary hospital in Massachusetts for three years before moving to Hampton Roads.
 In 1991 he joined the team at Dog and Cat Hospital and helped make the facility one of the leading veterinary hospitals in Norfolk.
 When he’s not dedicating his time to saving pets, Dr. Gerlach enjoys the company of his wife and three children, running marathons, and watching his favorite major league baseball team (the Boston Red Sox).

 Originally from North Carolina, Dr. Turkan Ertugrul graduated from Ross University School of Veterinary Medicine in 1994.
 She fell in love with the area after visiting her sister in Hampton Roads and decided to move there in 1995.
 Now, more than 20 years later, she still loves everything about it.